 Minimizing caffeine use during pregnancy is another way to protect your child.
 Those babies whose mothers drank 4 or more cups of coffee per day could have up to twice the risk of SIDS (Arch Dis Child, Jan 1998).

 SIDS is more common in babies who sleep in warm environments, who are over-bundled, who sleep in rooms with space heaters, who are exposed to cigarette smoke, who sleep on soft surfaces, who do not use pacifiers, and those who sleep face down or in a prone position.

 The rate of SIDS is higher in those babies who do not receive timely well-child care and immunizations.

-Putting children to sleep on their backs lowers the risk of SIDS by about three times.
+Putting children to sleep on their backs lowers the risk by about three times.
 Use firm bedding in a slightly cool room.

-Breastfeeding may also reduce the risk of SIDS, but the studies remain inconclusive.
+Breastfeeding may also reduce the risk, but the studies remain inconclusive.

 The SIDS rate has dropped by more than half in the last few years to 0.7 per one thousand live births in the United States.
 Changes in sleeping positions are being credited for the reductions (AAP News, Jan 98).

 The peak period for SIDS is between two and four months old.
 It is very rare before one month of age, and at least 95% of all the cases have occurred before children reach six months old.